And The Next Thing You Know podcast

 He’s spent the last two decades finding queer and spiritual community outside the church, and is now also known as Sister Krissy Fiction of the Sisters of Perpetual Indulgence, an international order of queer nuns “promelgating universal joy and expiating stigmatic guilt!”

-Coming out in the early 90s; conservative Christianity and Lutheranism; conservative Christian theology; the so-called “ex-gay” movement; LGBTQ parents; pressure in the church toward heterosexual marriage; missionary travel; being closeted; September 11; Portland, Oregon; exploring liberal Christianity and paganism, neo-paganism; the Sisters of Perpetual Indulgence; gay and trans Pride; examining and leveraging white cis privilege to work against oppression of people of color and trans folks.
+Coming out as gay in the early ’90s; coming out as a conservative Christian; conservative Lutheranism and conservative Christian theology; the so-called “ex-gay” movement; LGBTQ parents; pressure in the church toward heterosexual marriage; missionary travel; being closeted; September 11; Portland, Oregon; exploring liberal Christianity, paganism, and neo-paganism; the Sisters of Perpetual Indulgence; gay and trans Pride; examining and leveraging white cis privilege to work against oppression of people of color and trans folks.

-Correction, for historicity’s sake, The LGBT group in 1990-1992, at De Anza College in Cupertino, California, was called GALA (Gay and Lesbian Alliance) and then changed to LGBA (Lesbian, Gay, Bisexual Alliance, pronounced “Ligba”) during the time Kurt and I attended, and then when I was at UC Santa Cruz in 1992-1994, the LGBTQ group was called GLBN (Gay, Lesbian, Bisexual Network, pronounced “Galben.”)
-I remembered this after we recorded!
+For historicity’s sake, The LGBT group in 1990-1992 at De Anza College in Cupertino, California, was called GALA (Gay and Lesbian Alliance) and then changed to LGBA (Lesbian Gay Bisexual Alliance, pronounced “Ligba”) during the time Kurt and I attended.

 Our official HQ, where you will find links to all the episodes, full transcripts, and all the ways to support us and join the conversation on social media:

 Send us your own And The Next Thing You Know story by recording a voice memo on your phone and emailing it to:

 The theme and interstitial music are by Jon Schwartz.